The Bankrate promise

 It’s important to understand what kind of investor you are.
 If passive investing with slow and steady returns is your goal, then margin accounts might not be necessary for you.

 The level of personal market knowledge is also crucial to take into account when considering borrowing on margin.
-Especially when shorting a stock, an investor needs to know both the stock they are shorting and its surrounding market extremely well in order to place such a bet.
+Especially when shorting a stock, an investor needs to know both the stock they are shorting and the market extremely well to place such a bet.